kksgandhi/personal_site/Triadic_Game_Design-Harteveld.md

 Reality, Meaning, and Play

-#todo this could probably use a reread now that I have a better grasp on game design generally.
+#todo this could probably use a re-read now that I have a better grasp on game design generally.

 ([[leadership|Leadership skill]]s with games, Yee 2006, check it out)